srkhanumanthu06/India_runs_hackathon/README.md

-# Intelligent Candidate Discovery & Ranking Challenge — Redrob Hackathon
+# Intelligent Candidate Ranking — Redrob Hackathon

 This repository contains the candidate ranking AI designed to find the top 100 candidates for the **Senior AI Engineer — Founding Team** role at Redrob AI.